Author: Ed Nelson

 A pie chart is a chart that shows the frequencies or percents of a variable with a small number of categories.
 It is presented as a circle divided into a series of slices.
 The area of each slice is proportional to the number of cases or the percent of cases in each category.
 It is normally used with nominal or ordinal variables (see exercise 6RM).

 MTF is an example of a social survey.
 The investigators selected a sample from the population of all high school seniors in the United States.
-This particular survey was conducted in 2015 and is a relatively large sample of a little less than 14,000 seniors.
+This particular survey was conducted in 2017 and is a relatively large sample of a little more than 12,000 seniors.
 In a survey we ask respondents questions and use their answers as data for our analysis.
 The answers to these questions are used as measures of various concepts.
 In the language of survey research these measures are typically referred to as variables.
-Often we want to describe respondents in terms of characteristics such as the region of the country in which the respondent’s school is located (variable name is v13), respondent’s sex (v2150), father’s education (v2163), and mother’s education (v2164).
-These are all variables in the 2015 MTF survey.
+Often, we want to describe respondents in terms of characteristics such as the region of the country in which the respondent’s school is located (variable name is v13), respondent’s sex (v2150), father’s education (v2163), and mother’s education (v2164).
+These are all variables in the 2017 MTF survey.

 Run FREQUENCIES in SDA for the variables v13, v2150, v2163, and v2164.
 To run the frequency distributions, enter the variable names in the ROW box.
 Your screen should like Figure 8-2.
 Separate the variable names by either a space or a comma.
 Notice that the WEIGHT box is filled in.